All 3 bedrooms have wall-mounted air conditioners

 Athletic Club.
 Both are

 in Lihue.
-The Poipu athletic club did not offer drop in rates the last
+The Poipu Beach Athletic Club did not offer drop in rates the last

 Aikane Kauai is an excellent choice for a family vacation.
 Our home is one